EP337: Help and Hope for Start Ups and Makers with Full Time Jobs with Candice Eve Padro

-Before LTF, she didn’t know about the email list and platforms like Klaviyo and Mailchimp.
+Before Laying The Foundation, she didn’t know about email list and platforms like Klaviyo and Mailchimp.
 Now, she has 48 more people on her email list.

-She also grew her Instagram followers to 60%.
-By implementing what she learned in her LTF lessons, like networking with other small businesses like sellers of bath products and similar companies.
+She also grew her Instagram followers by 60%.
+By implementing what she learned in Laying The Foundation, like networking with other small businesses.

 She’s also monetizing her blog, added Tiktok and Pinterest accounts, and plans to grow them in 2022.